Samsung/mimic/replication.md

 These are instructions to reproduce the results in our paper "Mimic: Computing Models for Opaque Code" in FSE'15.

+The virtual machine contains a clone of our [GitHub repository](https://github.com/Samsung/mimic) in the directory `~/mimic`, and the user should start a terminal and navigate to that folder using `cd ~/mimic` as the first step upon booting the virtual machine.

 ## Claims

 This artifact was used to obtain all results in the paper, and can be used to replicate these results, and experiment with the prototype beyond what is discussed in the paper.
 We remark that we cannot give guarantees about the applicability of `mimic` to other domains;  there may be technical limitations like the experimental proxy support in `node.js`.
 Furthermore, our prototype has not been tuned for wide adoption and instead serves as a proof of concept.